-- GR-2.1.1 Islamic bank licensees must seek prior written approval from the CBB for their corporate name and any trade names, and those of their subsidiaries located in Bahrain. - GR-2.1.1 applies to branches of foreign bank licensees only with respect to their Bahrain branch. - GR-2.1.3 Rules GR-2.1.1 and GR-2.1.2 refers to the requirements contained in Article 41 of the CBB Law. - GR-2.1.4 In approving a corporate or trade name, the CBB seeks to ensure that it is sufficiently distinct as to reduce possible confusion with other unconnected businesses, particularly those operating in the financial services sector.
+- GR-2.1.1 - Licensees must obtain CBB's prior written approval for any change in their legal name.
+Licensees must notify the CBB of any change in their corporate name at least one week prior to effecting the proposed change. - GR-2.1.2 - GR-2.1.1 applies to branches of foreign bank licensees only with respect to their Bahrain branch. - GR-2.1.3 Rules GR-2.1.1 and GR-2.1.2 refers to the requirements contained in Article 41 of the CBB Law. - GR-2.1.4 In approving a corporate or trade name, the CBB seeks to ensure that it is sufficiently distinct as to reduce possible confusion with other unconnected businesses, particularly those operating in the financial services sector.
 The CBB also seeks to ensure that names used by unregulated subsidiaries do not suggest those subsidiaries are in fact regulated.